 Constitution Day in Ghana

-Celebrated as a statutory public holiday in Ghana on the 7th of January annually, Constitution Day is a day that marks the enactment of the 1992 Constitution and the beginning of the Fourth Republic.
-It falls after the presidential and parliamentary elections and marks the beginning of the new parliament after each election year.
+Celebrated as a statutory public holiday in Ghana on the 7th of January annually, Constitution Day marks the enactment of the 1992 Constitution and the beginning of the Fourth Republic.
+It falls after the presidential and parliamentary elections and signifies the commencement of the new parliament after each election year.

-This is a holiday that’s traditionally celebrated with parades, political speeches, and a variety of other festivities.
-Because it’s a public holiday, it’s a day off for the general public and many schools, businesses, and government offices are closed on this day.
+This holiday is traditionally celebrated with parades, political speeches, and a variety of other festivities.
+Because it is a public holiday, it is a day off for the general public, and many schools, businesses, and government offices are closed on this day.

 Prior to the 1992 Constitution, Ghana had three constitutions.
-However, these constitutions were made meaningless by various military coups that occurred throughout the years.
-On April 28, 1992, the Constitution of Ghana was adopted, and it would officially be put into place on January 7, 1993.
-The holiday celebrating this constitution has been celebrated every year since.
+However, these constitutions were rendered meaningless by various military coups that occurred over the years.
+On April 28, 1992, the Constitution of Ghana was adopted, and it officially came into effect on January 7, 1993.
+The holiday celebrating this constitution has been observed every year since.

 Interesting Facts About Ghana

-The following facts about Ghana are pretty interesting and we’d like to share them with everyone who is learning about Constitution Day in Ghana.
+The following facts about Ghana are quite interesting, and we would like to share them with everyone learning about Constitution Day in Ghana:

 • Polygamy is legal in Ghana.